 The Effects of UVA Light On the Skin

-The solar UV energy that the ozone layer doesn't absorb contains about 500 times more UVA than UVB rays.
+than UVB rays.
 UVA rays are among the top causes of premature skin aging, such as wrinkles and photoaging.

-While UVA rays cause indirect skin damage, they appear to also have a role in cancer development.
-Researchers found that these rays damage the melanocyte cells, resulting in mutations.
+damage the melanocyte cells, resulting in mutations.
 These changes in the cells' DNA can then lead to melanoma, the most severe form of skin cancer.

 How UVB Affects the Skin

 UVB rays have shorter wavelengths than UVA rays but possess higher energy levels.
 They can cause direct damage to both the surface and the DNA of the skin.
-Aside from sunburns, UVB radiation also causes most skin cancers, especially melanoma.
+Aside from sunburns, UVB radiation also

 Either way, the sun's harmful UV rays are to blame for most types of skin cancers.
-This includes the 3 million Americans who suffer from NSCM every year.
-On top of that is the other one million with melanoma.
+This includes the

 So, Do Windows Block UV Rays?